crossplane/crossplane/docs/guides/composition-revisions-example.md

 weight: 101
 ---
 This tutorial discusses how CompositionRevisions work and how they manage Composite Resource (XR) updates.
-This start with a `Composition` and `CompositeResourceDefinition` that defines a `MyVPC` resource.

-This tutorial creates multiple XRs and modifies Composition to apply different Composition Revisions to the XRs.
+This starts with a `Composition` and `CompositeResourceDefinition` (XRD) that defines a `MyVPC` resource and continues with creating multiple XRs to observe different upgrade paths.
+Crossplane will assign different CompositionRevisions to the created composite resources each time the composition is updated.

 ## Install Crossplane
 Install Crossplane v1.11.0 or later and wait until the Crossplane pods are running.